 Pregnancy Week by Week

-It takes just 40 weeks to grow a brand-new human, isn’t that amazing?
-There are so many changes taking place in your body—and your baby’s body—that it can feel overwhelming.
-But we’re here to help with this handy guide to your first, second and third trimesters.
-Know what to expect during pregnancy week by week and track your memorable journey into motherhood.
+It takes just 40 weeks to grow a brand-new human.
+Across the stages of the pregnancy timeline, there are so many changes taking place in your body—and your baby’s body—that it can feel overwhelming.
+But we’re here to help with this handy pregnancy week by week guide, equipping you with everything you need to know as you track your memorable journey into motherhood.
+Know what to expect during your first, second, and third trimesters for a happy and healthy pregnancy.

 The First Trimester

-Your body: During the first trimester, which encompasses weeks one to 13, your body will experience rapid changes, including breast tenderness, morning sickness and fatigue.
+During the 1st trimester, which encompasses weeks one to 12, you and your baby are developing in amazing ways.
+Generally, your body will experience rapid changes, including breast tenderness, morning sickness and fatigue.
 You may experience some or all of these symptoms.
 You might also feel like you’re on an emotional roller coaster!
 Your mood swings may be partially hormonal, but who doesn’t experience a wide range of feelings when they are about to become a parent?
-This is also the time to schedule your first pre-natal appointment with your health-care provider.

 The Second Trimester

-Your baby: It’s time to start talking, because your baby can hear you now!
-This is the time when you will also start to feel your baby moving, kicking and swimming.
+Your Baby: It’s time to start talking, because your baby can hear you now!
+This is the time when you will also start to feel your baby move, kick and swim.
 Your baby’s skeleton is hardening, changing from soft cartilage to strong bones and the baby’s eyelids and even eyebrows are now fully formed.

 The Third Trimester